publiccodenet/about/activities/staff-management/leave.md

 Please ask your manager for emergency leave as soon as possible (and not longer than 24 hours after leaving) in order to discuss the terms.

-Emergency leave is not requested or logged through NMBRS.
+Emergency leave is not requested or logged through Tentoo NMBRS ESS (employee self service).